 3. Process for Non-DBS Programmes

-3.2 Where the Admissions Team does not wish to make an offer to the applicant on academic grounds, they shall write to the applicant in the usual way to notify them of the unsuccessful decision.
+3.2 Where the Admissions Service does not wish to make an offer to the applicant on academic grounds, they shall write to the applicant in the usual way to notify them of the unsuccessful decision.
 For applicants rejected on academic grounds this is the end of the procedure (although, as with all rejected applicants they have access to the Admissions Appeals and Complaints Procedure).

-3.3 Where the Admissions Team does wish to make an offer on academic grounds they shall refer the application to the Criminal Convictions panel for the next stage of consideration.
+3.3 Where the Admissions Service does wish to make an offer on academic grounds they shall refer the application to the Criminal Convictions panel for the next stage of consideration.
 They should not take any further action concerning the applicant until advised by the panel.

 3.4 The Secretary of the Criminal Convictions panel will contact the applicant and request documentation regarding the offence.
 In the case of UK students this would be details of offence, sentence passed and date and any probation details, if relevant.
 This information should be sought by the applicant from the Probation Service or other appropriate authority.

 3.5 Equivalent documentation may not be available to non-UK applicants.
 The Criminal Convictions panel will ask these applicants to make a formal statement which should be verified by an appropriate referee (e.g. applicant’s probation officer or solicitor).

 3.6 Applicants are given a deadline of 2 weeks to confirm details of their conviction, unless the referral is within one week of a programme start date.
 In these cases, such as Clearing a deadline of 2 days will be given.
 Failure on the part of an applicant to provide the documentation within the specified period will result in a rejection of their application.
 For undergraduate applications the reject decision will be through UCAS.
 This deadline ensures that applicants do not miss essential information regarding their registration and course.